JoeryWesseling/RecalibratingIPFPoints/README.md

 #### Refitting IPF Points
 The data we used for refitting.
+(CSV Format)
 The code
 The tables + Figures

 #### ipfpointsrecalibrated.com
 The source code for a simple calculator for the new points and comparing the old.